rstmsn/py-node-tunnel/README.md

 # py-node-tunnel
 Personal servers such as Umbrel offer Bitcoin users a quick and easy way to self host a Bitcoin & Lightning Network Node.
 At present, Umbrel does not allow it's Bitcoin Core instance to accept incoming connections over clearnet.
-All connections must take place over Tor.
+All incoming connections must happen over Tor.
 This has both security and privacy benefits, however, it presents a challenge for some users who wish to connect apps with no existing proxy/Tor support to their Umbrel Bitcoin Core node.

 A good example is hardware wallet manufacturer Ledger's desktop software 'Ledger Live'.